emilyh1011/memory-map-fixed/projectProgress5.md

                 )
             })}

-- # 2e: Define our AddMemory form states & import our necessary AddSpacePopup icons
+- # 2e: Map.jsx: Define our AddMemory form states & import our necessary AddSpacePopup icons
 - Icons Source: https://react-icons.github.io/react-icons/search/#q=add
 - MdAddCircleOutline: In our Space Popup, a user will be able to click on a plus button to render an AddMemory Form
 - IoIosCloseCircle : To close our Space Popup.
 This will set our closeSpacePopup to true.